SwenProject/TourPlanner/README.md

 <img src="docs/logo.png" width="500" alt="Logo">

-#### Tour Planner - A JavaFX application for planning tours
+#### Tour Planner - A JavaFX application for planning tours, with AI!

 This app allows users to **create and manage tours**.
 It features a **UI built with JavaFX** and the **MVVM architecture**.
 Routes are calculated using the **MapQuest API** and persistence is managed with **Hibernate** and the **JPA**.
 **itext7** is used to generate PDF reports.
 Tours can be imported and exported as JSON files using **Jackson**.

+A summary of the tour and it's comments can be automatically generated using OpenAI's **GPT-3**.

 > ### Notice
 > The real world applications of this project are very limited.
 > It was created as a university project to learn about the technologies used.
 Please view this as more of a
 > showcase on how UIs can be designed in JavaFX.
+It also demonstrates the use of large language models like GPT-3 for summarizing user comments.

 ## Table of Contents
 - [Features](#features)